 Self-employment income seems to be overestimated to a larger extent in EUROMOD, but EU-SILC based data on self-employment income include also some additional income in comparison to fiscal data: a) income from employment if the person spent some time in self-employment, b) some agriculture income and c) some non-taxable incomes collected from questionnaires.
-External statistics refer only to the "pure" self-employment income; although external fiscal data includes also self-employment income of persons whose income was below the income threshold and were not obliged to pay any PIT.
+External statistics refer only to the "pure" self-employment income.

-Income from contractual work and income from student work in EUROMOD are both imputed from EU-SILC employment and self-employment income, based on national EU-SILC data.
-The number of recipients is overestimated in the case of income from contractual work by 11% in 2015, while the amount of this income exceeds the fiscal data in 2015 by 6%.
-The number of recipients and also the amount of income from student work are overestimated in comparison to fiscal data for year 2015 by 5% and 6% respectively.
+Income from contractual work and income from student work in EUROMOD are both imputed from EU-SILC employment income, based on national EU-SILC data.
+The number of recipients is overestimated in the case of income from contractual work by 29%, while the amount of this income is very close (99%) to fiscal data in 2013.
+This may be explained by short term of recipiency captured in SILC data, while external numbers refer to average annual numbers.